-I have been practicing as a counsellor/psychotherapist for 25 years, and as a supervisor for 17 years.
-My current interest and enegry has been in facilitating groups at my home with PCCS Workshops.
-The workshops have now been running for 7 yrs and are being attended by a wide range of people from various backgrounds, which I love.
-The therapy group is going strong, with a core of participants and new members joining from time to time when others move on.
+I have been practicing as a psychotherapist/counsellor for 27 years, and as a supervisor for 23 years.
+My current interest and energy has been practicing the Person-Centred Appraoch in my life through facilitating groups at my home with PCCS (Person-Centred Counselling Services) Workshops.
+The workshops have now been running for 10 yrs and are being attended by a wide variety of people. (not just counsellors)

-For 15 years before this I directed Person-Centred Counselling Services (PCCS) Training in Manchester, a professional training in counselling accredited by the British Association for Counselling and Psychotherapy.
+For 15 years before PCCS Workshops I directed (PCCS) Training in Manchester, a professional training in counselling accredited by the British Association for Counselling and Psychotherapy.
 In addition to teaching theory and skills on both the Diploma and Certificate courses and being part of the learning community, I facilitated the Supervision Course, Group Process Course, and various workshops including Loss, Intimacy, and Working with Couples.
-For eleven years I created and provided a PCCS Professional Development Programme for practitioners.
+For eleven years I created and provided the PCCS Professional Development Programme for practitioners.

-Over this period of time I have learnt much about myself, not only from being a director of PCCS, but also being with clients, supervisees, and students in their learning experiences.
+Over this period of time I have learnt much about myself, not only from being a director of PCCS workshops but also being with clients, supervisees, and students in their learning experiences.

 With a background in Psychology and an interest in organisational processes, my previous work experience includes voluntary sector counselling, television counselling and teaching counselling in Further and Higher education.